 When it comes to food and entertaining, it is so easy to over-buy, especially with the pressure advertisers and shops place on us.
 Be as strict as you can about sticking to your list.

-Many credit cards are offering interest free, pay over time options if spending more early on is a problem.
+Many vendors and credit cards are offering interest free, pay over time options if spending more early on is a problem.
 However, do not let this encourage you to get carried away – be sure that anything you spend fits into your budget and that you can pay everything off before you have to start paying any interest.

 Other gifts that will work for more than one person include hampers, stationery, candles, hand wash and lotion sets etc.